Josh Minott

-Joshua Robert Tyler Minott (/ˈmaɪnɒt/ MY-not; born November 25, 2002) is a Jamaican-American professional basketball player for the Boston Celtics of the National Basketball Association (NBA).
+Joshua Robert Tyler Minott (/ˈmaɪnɒt/ MY-not; born November 25, 2002) is a Jamaican-American professional basketball player for the Brooklyn Nets of the National Basketball Association (NBA).
 He played college basketball for the Memphis Tigers.
+Minott was selected by the Charlotte Hornets with the 45th overall pick in the 2022 NBA draft, but was immediately traded to the Minnesota Timberwolves.
+After spending his first three seasons with the Timberwolves, Minott signed with the Boston Celtics in July of 2025.
+Minott would play for the Celtics for half of the 2025–26 season before being traded to the Nets in February of 2026.

 Early life

 Minott played basketball for Saint Andrew's School in Boca Raton, Florida.
 In his junior season, he averaged 17.2 points, 7.4 rebounds and 3.3 assists per game, helping his team win the Class 3A state championship, its first state title.
 As a senior, Minott averaged 23.1 points and 8.3 rebounds per game, and was named Palm Beach County Class 5A-1A Player of the Year by the Sun-Sentinel.
 A four-star recruit, he committed to playing college basketball for Memphis over offers from Florida State, Texas, Baylor and Maryland.

 College career

 On January 23, 2022, Minott recorded a career-high 18 points and nine rebounds in an 83–81 win over Tulsa.
 As a freshman at Memphis, he averaged 6.6 points and 3.8 rebounds in 14.6 minutes per game.
 Minott was named to the American Athletic Conference (AAC) All-Freshman Team and was a three-time AAC Freshman of the Week.
 On March 24, 2022, he declared for the 2022 NBA draft while maintaining his college eligibility.
 He opted to remain in the draft, forgoing his remaining college eligibility.